ypid/dotfiles/autohotkey/README.md

 ## Install

-Autohotkey can be downloaded from [there website](http://ahkscript.org/download/).
+Autohotkey can be downloaded from http://ahkscript.org/download/.